Top motorcycle maintenance tips

 Maintain the life of your battery to keep your motorcycle running smoothly

-Your motorcycle’s battery is integral to its operation.
-Just like a car, it needs proper care.
 Your motorcycle battery maintenance routine should include ensuring the battery is charged and has plenty of fluids.
 During the winter months or other periods of extended inactivity, the battery should be removed from the bike, properly stored, and kept at a temperature of at least 32 degrees.
-To prevent your battery from completely draining, it is important to charge it periodically.
+To prevent your battery from completely draining, it’s important to charge it periodically and prioritize motorcycle service regularly.

 Service your brakes regularly

 Brakes are an extremely important part of a motorcycle.
 Your motorcycle’s braking system consists of brake lines, calipers, brake pads, discs or drums, and brake fluid.
-With the speeds a motorcycle can sustain and the quick response time needed to stop, you must monitor your brakes closely to ensure they are serviced or replaced before the parts become compromised.
-Not only is it important to replace the parts themselves, but it’s also important to flush the brake lines and replace the fluid periodically, as well.
+With the speeds a motorcycle can sustain and the quick response time needed to stop, you must monitor your brakes closely to ensure they are replaced or fixed during regular motorcycle servicing, and before the parts become compromised.

 Closely monitor your wheels and tires for signs of damage

-Wheels and tires are essential to your motorcycle and its ability to reach your destination.
-These parts require constant monitoring, as a variety of issues can arise, from a flat tire to a puncture to a blown tire.
 You should perform frequent checks as the weather and driving conditions change to ensure that your tires are inflated properly, have enough tread, and have the right tires.
 You should also make sure that your tires are not overloaded and that you don’t have any damage, punctures, or leaks.
+Maintaining proper tire pressure and inspecting for damage helps prevent sudden blowouts or loss of traction on the road.

 Clean your motorcycle chain frequently

-Your motorcycle chain conducts power from the engine to the back wheel, making it very important to the functioning of your bike.
-To ensure your motorcycle remains operable, it is important to follow these motorcycle chain maintenance tips on a regular basis.
+To make sure your motorcycle remains operable, it is important to follow these motorcycle chain maintenance tips on a regular basis.
 Your motorcycle chain should be cleaned regularly with a cleaning solution, a brush, a rag, water, and lubricant.
-These steps ensure that dirt, grime, and rust are removed from your chain and it receives the proper fluids to keep it in working condition.
+These steps ensure that dirt, grime, and rust are removed from your chain, and it receives the proper fluids to keep it in working condition.

 Replace all oil, fluids, and filters regularly

-It’s important to regularly replace oil, fluids, and filters.
-These components are vital to keeping motorcycle parts lubricated, cooled, and receiving the proper airflow.
 Each element will break down over time and build up unwanted residue and debris, affecting other essential parts of the motorcycle.
-Without sufficient oil or the right fluids and filters, you could be at risk of an accident during your ride.
+Without sufficient oil or the right fluids and oil filter, you could be at risk of an accident during your ride.

 Check your suspension for signs of damage